5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/GPU_Sonoma.md

 > [!CAUTION]
 >
-> If your system does not have any of the GPUs supported by OCLP installed on your system but apply any of the GPU patches in this section anyways, you will brick the installation and have to [revert root patches](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Reverting_Root_Patches.md) in order to recover macOS!
+> If your system does not have any of the GPUs supported by OCLP installed on your system but you apply any of the GPU patches in this section anyways, *you will brick your macOS installation* and have to [revert root patches](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Reverting_Root_Patches.md) in order to recover macOS!

 ## NVIDIA Kepler Patching